Lancaelot/room4-test-task/README.md

 * Run `npm start`

 # Problems
-* If you have problem with line breaks just change locally from crtfl to lf
+* If you have problem with line breaks just change locally from crfl to lf